lericas/portfolio/README.md

-# Lewis Rincon Castano - GitHub Portfolio
+# Lewis Rincon Castano - Portfolio

 For more information about my academic and work experience, feel free to visit my [LinkedIN profile](https://www.linkedin.com/in/lrincas/).